From the Midway—Hands-on experience with paleontology through the University of Chicago’s Fossil Lab

 Learn music production with games!
 Imagine on your birthday hearing a song you've never heard before.
 The melody brings you to tears.
 This song was made by your child, just for you.
 At Overture Games, kids learn to create their own music through interactive games and technology.
 This program was founded by Northwestern University alumnus Aspen and Steven — featured in Forbes 30 Under 30, Entrepreneur Magazine, and Chicago Tribune — and is led by certified musicians.
 Ready to hear your child's first original song?
 Sign up today!

 **Returning to the Music x Gaming program?
-Each quarter features all-new themes, content and skills: Fall Leafy Lands, Winter Blizzard Beats, Spring Symphony Stories, Summer Beat Laboratory.
+Each quarter features all-new themes, content and skills.

 Karate